sebastianesch/cap-project-portfolio/docs/exercise.md

 the application project cloned from Git.

 ## Step 2.3: Build the MTA archive

+> [!WARNING]
+> Before you build the MTA archive, make sure to install the required packages via `npm install`.

 You can initiate the build of the MTA archive for the appliction by either right-clicking on the `mta.yaml` file in the Explorer and then clicking on the "Build MTA Project" command in the context menu or by opening a Terminal (via the Menu